How old is your house, really? Follow these steps to find out. Then... have a birthday party!

 - Check the title.
 Get the names of previous owners.

-- Talk to previous owners, neighbors and anyone else who might be familiar with your house.
+- Talk to previous owners, neighbors, and anyone else who might be familiar with your house.
+Visit with your local historical society or Town Historian.

 - Study the tax roll.
 A sudden increase in property value may mark the year your house was built or remodeled.